DLA94/Pattern-Mining-Rule-Extraction/Fault_Diagnosis_Content.md

 The multilayer perceptron (MLP) with Bayesian automatic relevance determination has been applied in the classification of accelerometer data.

 ## [Condition Monitoring, Fault Diagnostics and Prognostics of Industrial Equipment](http://www.lgi.ecp.fr/~li/materials/lecture_USTB.pdf)

+Diagnostics: fault detection and classification
+Prognostics: lifetime estimation

+- Conditionbased - Monitor the health of the system and then decide on repair actions based on the degradation level assessed
+- Predictive - Predict the Remaining Useful Life (RUL) of the system and then decide on repair actions based on the predicted RUL

+Methodology Box image
+Approaches Image

+Data Driven Approach